herve4m/quay-collection/docs/quay_api_token_module.rst

 ..
 Description

-- Create and delete robot accounts.
+- Create OAuth access tokens for authenticating with the API.

 ..
 Aliases